buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.6 =
+* Media - Fixed photo attachments in messages not always displaying for recipients

 = 1.4.5 =
 * Profiles - Now allowing underscores in 'Nickname' field for registration and @mentions